-Endurance40 is open to all members of scout sections aged 12 years old or over.
+Endurance40 is open to all members of a scout section (with or without shadows - see next item).

 Does the scout team have to be accompanied by an adult?

 - This event is for scouts.
-So we are limiting the number of accompanying adults to a maximum of 2 per team.
+So we are limiting the number of accompanying adults / young leaders to a maximum of 2 per team.

-- Explorer Scouts may not be used as accompanying walkers.
-Explorer Scouts do not take part in Endurance40.
+- Explorer Scouts who are not Young Leaders with the scout section concerned may not be used as accompanying walkers.

 What size are the teams?

 The registered team must consist of no fewer than 4 walkers and no more than 6 walkers.
 If drop outs occur during the walker, the team may drop down to 3 walkers.